markdenardo/guided-module-one-project-assessment-dumbo-web-82619/MDN_README.md

 I wanted to make a game because of personal/profesional/education experience in game design.
-I thought the concepts of User Stories, OOP, Domain Modeling, Ruby, and ActiveRecord would be relatable, through the process of Game Design, something I understand.
+I thought the concepts of User Stories, OOP, Domain Modeling, Ruby, and ActiveRecord would be relatable, through the process of Game Design, by doing something I understand.
 This was a gamble, and it paid off because I had great teachers, and remained very scrappy in the process.

 APPLICATION DEMONSTRATION